What Exactly Is Plant-Based?

 Australians Do Not Eat Enough Vegetables

 Regardless of which side of the fence you sit on over the plant-based debate, there is no denying that almost everyone could stand to eat more vegetables.
 In fact, according to Nutrition Australia, a staggering 96% of Australian’s do not eat enough vegetables each day (1).
-If you remember back to your school days, you may remember seeing the internationally recognised Healthy Food Pyramid.
-In the past, bread, grains and cereals made up the bottom and largest tier.
+If you think back to your school days, you may remember seeing the internationally recognised Healthy Food Pyramid.
+In the past, bread, grains and cereals made up the bottom (and largest) tier.
 It has recently been updated to better reflect modern research that fruits and vegetables should make up the bulk of your diet, with bread and cereals just above.
 As before, meat, dairy and poultry should make up only a small portion (a recommended maximum of 15%) of your meals each day.

 According to current data, it seems Australia’s food pyramid has been almost flipped upside down.
 Compared to the rest of the globe, we eat three times as much meat – roughly 93kg per person per year (2).
 We are also consuming far too many ‘discretionary foods’ like junk food, soft drink and processed meats each day.
 In fact, current statistics suggest that as much as two-thirds of our energy is coming from these high sugar, high fat and nutrient-devoid foods (3).